 Stemettes and Entrepreneurship

 Imafidon is the co-founder of Stemettes, a social initiative promoting and inspiring women in STEM.
 Since its founding in 2013, it has reached 60,000 young people.[9]
 Imafidon decided to create Stemettes after attending a STEM workshop organized by Business in the Community.
 She came to understanding that there is a prevailing issue of a lack of women and non-binary people in STEM.
 Imafidon emphasizes the importance of having not only diversity in STEM but in all industries.
-Stemettes' mission is to engage, inform and connect, young women and non binary people into steam.
+Stemettes' mission is to engage, inform and connect, young women and non binary people into STEM.
 Stemettes' values itself as an organization that is inclusive and strives to center around the youth.[10]
-She recently in 2022 launched her guidebook for women in stem called She's in CTRL.[9]
+She recently in 2022 launched her guidebook for women in STEM called She's in CTRL.[9]

 She is a trustee of the Institute for the Future of Work, which researches ways to improve work and working lives.[12]
 She is a member of the council at the Royal College of Art and at Research England, a member of the British Library's advisory council.
 Anne-Marie is also a member of the Digital, Culture, Media and Sports' Digital Skills Partnership Board.[13]